Sonone32/OptionVisualiser/README.md

 * `index.js` - The DOM mounter.
 * `index.jsx` - Handles top level interactions including searches, addition or removal of graphs and other functional components not related to the main purpose ot this website.

-### What now?
-I am currently writing automated tests before adding anything new.
-Meanwhile giving any feedback is greatly appreciated!

 ### How can I talk to you?
 Email me at owner@flowersync.com.
 Comments, suggestions, ideas, or anything related to finance, math, or programming is appreciated.